-The Rogerson Clematis Garden opens their greenhouse for extended hours May through October and the main garden is open from dawn to dusk daily.
+The Rogerson Clematis Garden located at Luscher Farm is open to visitors year round who would like to stroll through the blooms.
 Clematis are known as the "Queen of the Vines" and take a variety of shapes, sizes and colors.
-There is always something blooming and by checking out their What's In Bloom page you can see exactly what's showing color any day of the year.
+There is always something blooming throughout the year.
 The clematis are displayed in a residential setting which allows visitors to see how well they will pair with other plants in their own gardens.
-For even more helpful information, schedule a docent-lead tour for the insiders scoop and to purchase your favorites.

-The Clackamas County Lavender Festival kicks off June 23 from 10 am to 5 pm at Liberty Natural Products outside of Oregon City at their Oregon Lavender Farm.
+The Clackamas County Lavender Festival kicks off every June at Liberty Natural Products outside of Oregon City at their Oregon Lavender Farm.
 Beyond the fact that they have seemingly endless rows of sweet, fragrant lavender, there's live music, vendors selling lavender products, food, lavender ice creams and various demonstrations of all the things you can do with this versatile flower.
 So be sure to save the date for the 2022 festival, taking place June 25-26.

 The folks at Swan Island Dahlias know their stuff.
 They have an endless selection of different dahlias to choose from, many of which were first invented by them.
 Can you invent a flower?
 Either way, they were the first to breed many of those flowers, and they are simply stunning.
 From small pom-pom types to flowers that are literally larger than my head, the variety is dizzying.

 The dahlia festival is free and runs for two weekends at the end of August/beginning of September at their farm over at 995 NW 22nd Ave, Canby.